Pedromaia26/LAPR2-ISEP/docs/SprintB/US8_RegisterLaboratory/US8_RegisterLaboratory.md

 **Input Data:**

 * Typed data:
-	* a reference,
+	* a laboratory ID,
-	* a designation,
+	* a name,
-	* an informal description
+	* an address
+	* a phone number
-	* a technical description
+	* a taxpayer identification numbers (TIN)
-	* an estimated duration
-	* an estimated cost

 * Selected data:
-	* Classifying task category
+	* a type of test

 **Output Data:**

-* List of existing task categories
+* List of existing types of tests
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)